 prompt medical attention and tell your healthcare providers of your recent travel.

 Don’t assume you have the flu or some other disease without having a lab test to determine

 if the symptoms are caused by malaria.

 Key points about malaria

-- Malaria is a disease caused by a Plasmodium species parasite that is transmitted to humans by the bite of an infected Anopheles mosquito.
+- Malaria is a disease caused by a Plasmodium species parasite.
+A bite from an infected

 - Nearly all cases of malaria in the U.S. are in people who have traveled internationally.

-- Early stages of malaria may be similar to the flu.
+- Early symptoms of malaria may be similar to the flu.